A Unified Latent Space Disentanglement VAE Framework with Robust Disentanglement Effectiveness Evaluation: Introduction

 \subsection{Related work}

-Building on the classical VAE formulation, various extensions have been proposed to promote disentanglement of the latent space to enhance interpretability, while balancing reconstruction fidelity. $\beta$-VAE \citep{beta-VAE} introduces a hyperparameter $\beta$ that scales the Kullback–Leibler (KL) divergence term in the classical VAE objective where $beta=1$.
-Larger $\beta$ would corresponds to higher degree of disentanglement.
+Building on the classical VAE formulation, various extensions have been proposed to promote disentanglement of latent space for enhanced interpretability, while balancing reconstruction fidelity. $\beta$-VAE \citep{Beta.VAE} introduces a hyperparameter $\beta$ that scales the Kullback–Leibler (KL) divergence in the classical VAE objective with $\beta=1$ -- which we refer to as vanilla VAE in this work.
+Larger $\beta$ may lead to a higher degree of disentanglement.
 Disentangled $\beta$-VAE \citep{Disen-VAE} introduces an additional capacity parameter $C$ to $\beta$-VAE that controls the information transmitted from the input space to the latent space.
-Factor-VAE \citep{factor-VAE} incorporates a total correlation penalty for the average posterior of latent variables over data, reducing dependencies among the LDs while preserving reconstruction quality. $\beta$-TCVAE \citep{beta-tcvae} decomposes the KL divergence term in the evidence lower bound into index-code mutual information, total correlation, and dimension-wise KL, and promotes disentanglement by imposing a stronger penalty on the total correlation term.
-DIP-VAE \citep{dip-vae} penalizes the off-diagonal elements in the covariance matrix of the expected posterior means over the marginal distribution of data (DIP-VAE-I) or the posterior covariance matrix over its marginal variational distribution (DIP-VAE-II). \citet{Partial-VAE} generalizes the total correlation penalty to a partial correlation penalty, enabling flexible group-wise independence while improving disentanglement with a low-variance batch estimator.
-Disentanglement is also explored in settings of conditional VAE (cVAE) \citep{CVAE, CVAE_1, disen-CVAE} and an integrated structural causal model with a bidirectional generative process to achieve causal disentanglement \citep{overall-VAE-2}.
+Factor-VAE \citep{factor-VAE} adds a total correlation penalty to the vanilla VAE, reducing dependencies among the LDs. $\beta$-TCVAE \citep{beta-tcvae} arrives at a closely related objective by decomposing the KL term in the ELBO into index-code mutual information, total correlation, and dimension-wise KL, and promotes disentanglement by imposing a stronger penalty on the total correlation term.
+DIP-VAE \citep{dip-vae} penalizes the off-diagonal elements in the covariance matrix of the expected posterior means over the marginal distribution of data (DIP-VAE-I) or the posterior covariance matrix over its marginal variational distribution (DIP-VAE-II). \citet{Partial-VAE} generalizes the total correlation penalty to a partial correlation penalty.
+Disentanglement is also explored in conditional VAE (cVAE) models \citep{CVAE, CVAE_1, disen-CVAE} and integrated structural causal models with a bidirectional generative process to achieve causal disentanglement \citep{overall-VAE-2}.